Have you ever been at a group dinner where everyone except you put down a Chase Sapphire card, and wondered: what do they know that I don’t?

 But ease has a cost. $500 in value isn’t going to get you premium-class flight experiences.
 This card is much better suited to cover out-of-pocket costs for cheaper plane tickets, car rentals, train tickets, etc.

-The $95 annual fee is waived the first year, but not the subsequent years, so I’d plan to use the miles and then cancel the card in the first year.
+The $95 annual fee is not waived the first year, so I’d plan to use the miles and then cancel the card in the first year.

 Best Starter Cash Back Card if You’re Spendy